 ‘Dynamic spaces such as kitchens lend themselves well to bolder color choices,' adds Annie, who is well-known for her bold painted kitchen cabinet ideas.
 ‘Rich spice colors will reflect flavorsome foods and get mouths salivating before the food prep even begins.’

 You can also use specialist kitchen cabinet paint, as Emma Irving, product manager at Rust-Oleum (opens in new tab), explains, ‘A budget-friendly alternative to a full kitchen makeover is giving your cabinet doors a fresh lick of paint.
 Rust-Oleum Kitchen Cupboard Paint (opens in new tab) can be painted directly onto wooden or melamine cupboards without the need for a primer or topcoat – even glossy cupboards can be painted after a light abrade.
 The finish is matte and hardwearing but washable too – perfect for those with children or pets.’

 2. Change cabinet handles

-Another effective way to update kitchen cabinets is to swap the handles for something new and on-trend.
-You can buy handles from home depots or online – just make sure you’re swapping like for like in terms of holes needed if you don’t want to be drilling new.
+Another effective way to update cabinets is to install kitchen cabinet handles that are new and on-trend.
+You can buy handles from hardware stores or online – just make sure you’re swapping like for like in terms of holes needed if you don’t want to be drilling new.

 ‘It’s important to opt for quality when choosing frequently touched items, such as handles, as this will ensure longevity and elevate the look and feel of your kitchen, providing a sleek finish.’